Irrfan Khan admitted to Mumbai hospital ICU with colon infection

 Actor Irrfan Khan, who was diagnosed with a rare form of cancer in 2018, has been admitted to the intensive care unit of a city hospital with a colon infection, his spokesperson said on Tuesday.
 The 53-year-old, who is at the Kokilaben Dhirubhai Ambani Hospital, lost his 95-year-old mother Saeeda Begum in Jaipur just three days ago.

-"His strength and courage have helped him battle and fight so far and we are sure with his tremendous willpower and prayers of his well-wishers, he will recover soon," the statement added.
-Irrfan was diagnosed with neuroendocrine tumors, a rare form of cancer that targets various parts of the body, in 2018, and went abroad for treatment soon after.
-After his return in 2019, the actor shot for "Angrezi Medium" , the sequel to his 2017 hit "English Medium".
+“His strength and courage have helped him battle and fight so far and we are sure with his tremendous willpower and prayers of his well wishers, he will recover soon,” the statement added.
+Irrfan was diagnosed with neuroendocrine tumour, a rare form of cancer that targets various parts of the body, in 2018 and went abroad for treatment soon after.
+After his return in 2019, the actor shot for "Angrezi Medium" , the sequel to his 2017 hit "Hindi Medium".

 - READ MORE ON: